Within Close Range: Anita

 as if made of soft, moist, modeling clay.

-She could do the same with her shoulders and knees
+She can do the same with her shoulders and knees

 a favorite umbrella blown inside out